Gustash/DbdPerkTool/docs/help.md

 It's also worth noting that on occasion when there's a DBD Update, EAC will give you a warning about your game files.
 This isn't related to the toolbox, it's been happening for years!

+## I installed my game through Windows store, can I use this tool?
+Unfortunately, no. The only version of this game that allows you to change icons is the Steam version.

 ## I am getting an error asking me to set my install location via the Setting tab.
 What do I do?
 The tool needs to know where DBD is installed so that it can copy your custom icons to the correct place!
 This is usually auto-detected, but may not work properly depending on your specific machine setup.
 Here's how to set it manually: